And Safe From Hackers

 1. Inject Malicious Content

 In some cases, hacking is simply about getting malicious content or code onto the front end of your WordPress site with the hopes that your visitors then click on the errant links.
-This may happen through comment spam, by hijacking your site’s email and sending spam messages to your followers, or through actual content submissions.
+This may happen through comment spam, hijacking your site’s email and sending spam messages to your followers, or actual content submissions.

 2. Spread Viruses

 Sometimes hackers want to use your WordPress site to spread viruses and malware.
-They can do this using malicious code they’ve written into the backend or with files they’ve uploaded for download on the front end.
-When visitors interact with them, hackers then steal the visitors’ information or they use their computers to spread viruses to other websites.
+They can do this using malicious code they’ve written into the backend or with files uploaded for download on the front end.
+When visitors interact with them, hackers steal the visitors’ information or use their computers to spread viruses to other websites.

 3. Steal Visitors’ Personal Information